Back | Home | Aller à version française

 At the same time, indicia weakened Homo as semiotizing technician.
 Because indicia are fleeing, therefore open and arbitrary.
 Because they retain something natural, which makes them difficult to control.
 Because the types of indicialities endlessly slide one into the other in metaphors and metonymies.
 Because pre-indicial and post-indicial cleavages multiply in widening, but also in turnarounds of direction.
 On the other hand, we have just seen that indicia that make signification from everywhere also make intention from everywhere, and their supposed intentions are even more redoubtable that indiciality (indicium) is always ready to be transformed into magic.
 Magic of congeners that is still tameable.
 Magic of "things" (causes) that is much less tameable.

 Therefore, indiciality-(indicium)-magic-divination installed Homo as superstitious, meaning insisting on details (super-sistere).
 And even as paranoid, in an exaggerated interpretation of indicia.
-As old as Aeschylus, Greek "paranoia" designated madness, which it described etymologically as a sliding along (para) the noêsis (noia), the latter being designed as a knowledge navigating between too many and too few indicia, in a just, subtle and healthy balance.
-The proverb said "mèdèn agan": nothing too much.
+As old as Aeschylus, Greek "paranoia" designated madness, which it described etymologically as a sliding along (para) the noêsis (noia), the latter being designed as a knowledge navigating between the too many and the too few indicia, in a just, subtle and healthy balance: "mèdèn agan", nothing too much, as the saying proverb goes.
 The evolution of the word confirms this view and today paranoia designates the case where an individual feels constantly looked at and threatened by its environment and its congeners.
-This state is indeed basal madness, as it results from indiciality (indicium), which is the fundamental organisation of hominid thought, with its abductions, magic, animism and demonism, its external and internal divinations.
+This state is indeed basal madness, since it results from indiciality (indicium), which is the fundamental organization of hominid thought, with its abductions, magic, animism and demonism, its external and internal divinations.

 4G.
 From fear to anguish and anxiety

-The animality of mammals and primates, at the same time as it selected the affects of pleasure to sustain long or difficult behaviours, also selected affects of fear to deal with circumstances that cannot be faced, by sustaining the immobility or fleeing as the case may be.
+The animality of mammals and primates, at the same time as it selected the affects of pleasure to sustain long or difficult behaviors, also selected affects of fear to deal with circumstances that cannot be faced, by sustaining the immobility or fleeing as the case may be.

 4H.
 Signal, Stimulus-signal, Sign, Stimulus-sign

 (b) The stimulus-signal, ignored by the vegetal kingdom, was inaugurated by the animal kingdom.
-It is a simple or composed signal emitted by an event (a fire, food, a prey, a predator, a partner), that triggers in its receptor a hereditary nervous programme (cerebral) developed or not by learning, and eliciting a behaviour: opening of the beak, pursuing, climbing, hoarding etc. The English word release (trigger) is eloquent.
+It is a simple or composed signal emitted by an event (a fire, food, a prey, a predator, a partner), that triggers in its receptor a hereditary nervous (cerebral) program, developed or not by learning, and eliciting a behavior: opening of the beak, pursuing, climbing, hoarding etc. The English word releaser (trigger) is eloquent.
 There, mechanical segments of Universe stimulate nervous segments until they in turn provoke motor performances.
 In some higher animals, responses to stimuli-signals show somewhat less rigidity, a little more margin than was granted by Lorenz, who initiated the notion (Laroche and Van Lier, Zoopsychologie, E.U., 1970).
 But this does not invalidate the distinction between the stimulus-signal and the sign, which concerns us here.

 (d) Les stimuli-signs, which are also characteristic of Homo, combine the properties of the stimulus-signal and the sign, and will be described and exemplified in the chapter on field effects <7F>.

 We have seen that signs were initiated by indicia.
-However, they have a limited semiotic scope. (a) They are full signs insofar as they thematize the internal determinations of their designated, and even confer some to them. (b) They are non-arbitrary signs, insofar that they are determined by their designated, and even designate it in turn. (c) They are non-intentional signs, without which they would be forged indicia, and thereby false indicia.
+However, indicia have a limited semiotic scope. (a) They are full signs insofar as they thematize some internal determinations of their designated, and even confer some to them. (b) They are non-arbitrary signs, insofar that they are determined by their designated, and even designate it in turn. (c) They are non-intentional signs, without which they would be forged indicia, and thereby false indicia.
 Indexes, that are empty signs, intentional and relatively arbitrary signs, will show us other virtualities of the semiotic order versus the technical orders.

 SITUATION 4